gettalong/kramdown/README.md

 ## Usage

-kramdown has a very simple API, so using kramdown is as easy as
+Kramdown has a very simple API, so using kramdown is as easy as

 ```ruby
 require 'kramdown'